Are Presidents Dumbing Down Their Speeches? Some More Than Others

 But Conway said his data shows a curious contradiction: While the average Republican is equally as complex as the average Democrat, they view leadership ideals differently, with Republicans tending to think that dogmatic simplicity is more acceptable compared to Democrats.
 Republican leaders, as a result, may strategically alter their complexity to appeal to their base.

-Biden's Speech Was About as Complex as Harry Potter (But a Far Cry From Kant)
+Biden's Speech Was About as Complex as Harry Potter (And a Far Cry From Kant)

 While the integrative complexity system goes up to 7, indicating something that’s supremely complex, most human-produced texts fall somewhere between 1.5 to 2.5